minmus-9/lysp/README.md

 You won't blow out the Python runtime stack with this LISP because it isn't recursive at the Python level -- due to the use of trampolines and CPS.
-The VM uses registers and an explicit stack to maintain state between CPS jumps; purely recursive code makes heavy use of this stack.
+The VM uses registers and an explicit stack to maintain state between CPS jumps; purely recursive code also makes heavy use of this
+stack:

 ```
 (define (! n) (if (< n 2)  1  (* n (! (- n 1)))))